simran2296/sims_featureScheduler_runs3.4/mw/README.md

 Some runs for MW working group

 Trying turning off LMC/SMC rolling.
-Might be good for microlensing.
+Might be good for microlensing?
+Or other LMC/SMC science